German/Nazi occupation II World War II

 To the north of the South Fort is Liepāja's largest cemetery, the Central Cemetery.
 In the southern part of the cemetery there is a Red Army cemetery where Soviet soldiers who died in the vicinity of Liepāja are reburied, including the commander of the 67th Rifle Division, Major General Nikolai Dedaev, who led the defence of Liepāja in June 1941.

-Mazbānīti is the name given to a train in North Kurzeme that transported passengers and cargo along 600 mm wide narrow-gauge railway tracks between 1916 and 1963.
-It is a legacy of military history from the First World War, which once played an important role in the cultural and economic prosperity of the whole of Northern Kurzeme, but especially of the Libyan fishing villages, providing connections between settlements, providing jobs.
+The Mazbānīte is the name given in Northern Kurzeme to a train that transported passengers and cargo along 600 mm wide narrow-gauge railway tracks between 1916 and 1963.
+It is a legacy of military history from the First World War, which once played a significant role in the cultural and economic prosperity of all of Northern Kurzeme, but especially of Livonian fishing villages, providing a connection between settlements and providing jobs.

-The nature trail leads from Mazirbe to Sīkraga along the path of the former Stende - Ventspils narrow-gauge railway, or as the locals say - the path of Mazbānīš.
-The construction of the railway started in 1916 and it served until 1963.
-The narrow-gauge railway line connected the port city of Ventspils with the coastal fishing villages of Dundas and the major railway hub of Stande, thus contributing to the region's economic and cultural boom between the First and Second World Wars.
+The nature trail leads from Mazirbe to Sīkrag along the former Stende - Ventspils narrow-gauge railway track, or as the locals say – mazbānīša track.
+The construction of the railway began in 1916 and it served until 1963.
+The narrow-gauge railway line connected the port city of Ventspils with coastal fishing villages, Dundags and the large railway junction in Stende, thus contributing to the economic and cultural prosperity of the region between the First and Second World Wars.

 The trail has a small loop of 15 km and a large loop of 19 km.

-The GPX map is available here:
+GPX map available here:

 https://www.kurzemesregions.lv/projekti/turisms/unigreen/dabas-takas/mazbanisa-dabas-taka/